bhagyashree-gondaliya/booking/README.md

-# booking
+# Booking
 simple slot booking system in react js

--> to run this application follow below steps
+-> To run this application follow below steps

 1 Download this project and open its location into terminal or CMD.